Queens is known for its diversity and wide range of culturally-influenced cuisines, and the neighborhood of Jackson Heights is no exception.

-In it’s 10th year, this year’s foodie haven will involve even more, newer restaurants than ever before–attendees will have the chance to try momos from over 30 of the neighborhood’s restaurants!
+Now in it’s 11th year, this year’s foodie haven will involve even more, newer restaurants than ever before–attendees will have the chance to try momos from over 30 of the neighborhood’s restaurants!

 In order to participate in the crawl you’ll need to purchase a Momo Crawl Passport.
-Passports are $10 and the money goes to Students for a Free Tibet, the organization behind the Momo Crawl that works in solidarity with the Tibetan people in their struggle for freedom and independence.
+Passports are $15 and the money goes to Students for a Free Tibet, which works in solidarity with the Tibetan people in their struggle for freedom and independence.

 Alongside the dumplings, attendees can enjoy endless entertainment and cultural performances put on by local artists and groups.